Latest Blog Posts

 Initial Session

 The initial session costs $100.00.
-It consists of an intake conversation, about one space, over the phone or Skype or e-mail lasting about 15 minutes.
+It consists of an intake conversation, about one space, over the phone or Zoom or e-mail lasting about 15 minutes.
 It is followed by or at the same time, sharing with me a visual look at the space to be organized.
-The client can e-mail me pictures or can show me the space over Skype.
+The client can e-mail me pictures or can show me the space over Zoom.
 If the client wishes, they can send me a description of their challenges.
 I will e-mail a plan of action to the client.
 After the client has studied the plan a question and answer conversation will occur to clarify the plan and establish a timeline for the project.
 This session will last about 15 minutes.
 Once a timeline has been established for the project one of two options may be selected.

 Option 1